picoxr/CloudXR_Client_Demo/README.md

 - If you have any questions/comments, please visit [**Pico Developer Answers**](https://devanswers.pico-interactive.com/) and raise your question there.

-The Project integrates with CloudXR v3.0 using Pico [Native SDK v1.3.5](https://developer.pico-interactive.com/sdk/index?id=6)
+The Project integrates with CloudXR v3.0 using [Pico Native SDK](https://developer.pico-interactive.com/sdk/index?id=6)

+## Feature
+1. The Pico Native SDK upgrade to v1.3.6
+2. Add support for the controller haptic

 ## Usage
 1. Before building the project, you need to download the CloudXR SDK v3.0.